Table of Contents

-Mad cow disease is the common name for a rare and deadly brain disease.
+Mad cow disease is the common name for a very rare and deadly brain disease.
 The scientific name is bovine spongiform encephalopathy (BSE).
-It is spread by eating beef that has been infected by the cattle’s diseased brain or spinal cord tissue.
+It’s spread by eating beef products from a cow that has been infected.
 Both animals and humans can get the disease.
-When humans get it, it is called variant Creutzfeldt-Jakob disease (vCJD).
+People get a version of BSE called variant Creutzfeldt-Jakob disease (vCJD).

 Symptoms of mad cow disease

-Both humans and animals can get mad cow disease.
-In humans, it’s difficult to diagnose until it’s reached the most serious symptoms.
-It can begin with symptoms of depression and loss of balance.
-Eventually, dementia symptoms (serious decline in memory, thinking, and behavior) appear.
-Brain abnormalities can be seen through MRI (magnetic resonance imaging), which is like an X-ray.
-It gives your doctor a picture of the inside of your brain.
+Brain abnormalities can be seen through a magnetic resonance imaging (MRI) scan.
+This test gives your doctor a picture of the inside of your brain.
 Abnormalities don’t show up on an MRI until near the end of the disease.
-The disease progresses quickly and it leads to death about one year after symptoms appear.
+The disease progresses quickly, and it leads to death around one year after symptoms appear.

 What causes mad cow disease?

 Eating meat or bone meal from infected cattle causes mad cow disease.
-The beef is contaminated when it exposed to tissue from the infected cattle’s brain and spinal cord.
+The beef is contaminated when it’s exposed to tissue from the infected cow’s brain and spinal cord.

 How is mad cow disease diagnosed?

 Doctors focus on eliminating other diseases and conditions that have similar symptoms.
-For example, a blood test can rule out other forms of dementia.
-An MRI or CT (computed tomography) scan can rule out a stroke or brain tumor.
+For example, a blood test can help rule out some other brain diseases that are similar to mad cow disease.
+An MRI or computed tomography (CT) scan can rule out a stroke or brain tumor.
 Doctors can order a spinal fluid test to see if the protein present in mad cow disease is present in your spinal fluid.
-Unfortunately, since mad cow disease is so rare, many doctors don’t consider it until a person nears the end of his or her life.
+Unfortunately, since mad cow disease is so rare, many doctors don’t consider it until a person nears the end of their life.

 Can mad cow disease be prevented or avoided?